 According to another survey, more Americans are expressing concern about protecting their privacy online, but they continue to share more personal data than ever.
 Meanwhile, data mining and other aggressive information-capturing techniques have become commonplace for businesses large and small.
 Facebook not only uses personal information shared by users to deploy targeted advertising, but it also sells it to external vendors.
 The company also introduced Facebook Graph Search, which allows users to capitalize on its site data to conduct complex searches of people, places, interests and other data.
 A 2013 study in the Proceedings of the National Academy of Sciences showed that surprisingly accurate guesses regarding an individual’s gender, sexuality and ethnic origin can be made from Facebook data.

 The damage from pirated information can range from lost job prospects to serious financial troubles if Social Security and credit card numbers are stolen.
 Businesses and governments can be forced to fund costly security upgrades to infrastructures to fend off cybercriminals.
 Research has shown that security breaches depress user engagement online, which is bad news for businesses and governments alike.

-Of course, revelations about the U.S. National Security Agency (NSA) and its practice of examining some citizen data from major Internet companies — including Google, Microsoft, Facebook, Skype, Apple and Yahoo — complicate this picture even further.
+Of course, revelations about the U.S. National Security Agency (NSA) and its practice of data mining Americans’ phone records and examining some citizen data from major Internet companies — including Google, Microsoft, Facebook, Skype, Apple and Yahoo — complicate this picture even further.

 For a sweeping overview, see “The Public and the Private at the United States Border with Cyberspace,” by John Palfrey, then of Harvard Law School.
 The article, published in the Mississippi Law Journal, explains both the technical details of surveillance and raises broad theoretical questions about the changing nature of privacy.
 The article serves as an accessible but comprehensive primer.